 Customers use our library (with specifically trained librarians) to update their VISAs.*

-We have clubs for the elderly who want to reminisce about different periods of their life together, so we find old newspapers, game boards, and photos, etcetera, for discussion.
+We have clubs for the elderly who want to reminisce about different periods of their life together, so a librarian finds old newspapers, game boards, and photos, etcetera, for discussion.

 Need to de-stress?
 Why not do some colouring in?
 One of our librarians draws beautiful mandalas and ‘adult colouring’ themed wall-art for people to colour in and piece together.